GabrielCamba/Grants-Program/applications/openPayroll.md

 ## Project Overview :page_facing_up:

 Open payroll aims to cover the needs of an organization that wants to pay transparently over each certain period of time.
 Everyone can see the address of each of the participants in the smart contract and a multiplier that's being applied.
-This concept could be related to a salary and the seniority of the receiver, but can also be applied in different scenarios.
+This concept could be related to a salary and the seniority of the receiver, schedule regular payments or subscriptions, or any other example where regular payment could be applied.

 There would be a factory contract with an interface to be able to configure the payroll contract.
 The payroll contract will be owned by the creator.
 This creator could be a DAO address, a multisig or a single person.
 The contract will manage a treasury from where all the payments will be discounted.
 There should be a base amount, and a multiplier to each account and given a period of time each account can claim the payment to the contract.

+This first version we will manage a stable coin currency, but we aim to use the treasury asset as something that can be changed by the owner.

 ### Overview

 - Transparent payment from a treasury contract.
-- The project aims to cover a perodical payment of an organization to members/employees/providers and this will be done automatically.
+- The project aims to cover a perodical payment of an organization to members/employees/providers/agents and this will be done automatically.
 - All the Polkadot ecosystem and people from outside can use this project to solve the payroll issue in a transparent way.
 - The team wanted to create this project in order to apply the knowledge we got from PBA Buenos Aires 2023 in a real project that can solve a problem for the people in the real life.